Azure/simdem/demo_scripts/test/script.md

 # Expected different results

-When we know the results will be different and we want to use them in tests we need to override the similarity expected.
+When we know the results will be different and we want to use them in tests we need to override the similarity expected by adding `expected_similarity=x.y` in the start line of the results block:

 ```
 date